rarepotato8de/Candy87/README.md

 - QMK/VIAL Support

 ## Firmware & Flashing
-Both QMK and VIAL firmwares are available in the official repositories.
-The ready-to-use VIAL firmware can be found here.
+QMK and VIAL firmwares are available in the official repositories.
+The compiled VIAL firmware can be found here.

 To flash the PCB the first time, you just have to plug it into your computer via.
 USB-C or Daughterboard and then in your explorer there should appear a new drive medium called "RPI-RP2" or similar.
 Just drag&drop the .UF2 file onto the drive and the window should automatically close and the PCB will now be flashed and functional.
 For flashing it another time, plug in the PCB and hold down the "BOOT" button on the backside of the PCB, press the "RESET" button two times and then release the "BOOT" button again.
 After that the "RPI-RP2" medium should appear.